toazbenj/race_simulation/README.md

 ![image](https://github.com/user-attachments/assets/20c42835-d007-4a02-a065-2173970bb711)

-`race_simulation` is a Python-based simulation using Pygame to implement trajectory planning algorithms for bike racing scenarios.
+`race_simulation` is a Python-based simulation using Pygame to implement trajectory planning algorithms for racing scenarios.

 ## Features